 - Can the developed material systems be described with existing characteristic values, or are there new characteristic values necessary?

 Novel investigations of open-porous materials show the potentials of switchable heat insulation.
-The active control of the airflow or a pressure change within the skin construction can be particularly useful for lightweight constructions.
-This approach allows to quickly change the outside surface temperature and the thermal conductivity of the skin, if required.
+The active control of the airflow or a pressure change within the skin construction can be particularly useful for lightweight or even lighter constructions, e. g. the airflow or pressure change within the construction.
+This approach allows to quickly change the heat conduction through the façade if it’s necessary.

 Afterwards, physical models and individual materials as well as their interactions will be examined whether these systems can be described reliably enough with current characteristic material values, or whether new values are needed.